-Oklahoma has over 200 lakes and over 1 million acres of water.
+Oklahoma has over 200 lakes and over one million acres of water.
 It offers the perfect venue for boaters and watersports enthusiasts to enjoy.
 Finding an awesome waterway to spend the day on is no problem if you’re boating in Oklahoma!

-Best Boating Lakes
+The Best Boating Lakes in Oklahoma

 Oklahoma has many great lakes for boaters and paddlers to enjoy.
-This particular state is famous for having the ‘big 3′.
-Lake Tenkiller, Lake Eufala and Grand Lake O’ the Cherokees.
-Without a doubt, the ‘Sooner State’ has become a serious U.S. boater destination.
-Check out our helpful list below of boating destinations in Oklahoma.
+This particular state is famous for having the “Big 3:” Lake Tenkiller, Lake Eufala, and Grand Lake O’ the Cherokees.

 Lake Tenkiller